 Initially, travelling to me, solely meant visiting new places and being close to nature.
 However, over time, my definition of ‘travel‘ stretched beyond.
 It evolved as my way to seek diverse rustic, offbeat experiences, acquire hands-on learnings about the world and have some slice of adventure along the way.
 Gradually, all these stepping stones inspired me to pursue Humanities and enlightened me to have a career that is meaningful and ignites a spark of positive change in the world, its people and addresses their problems.
 Therefore, post my graduation in Sociology, I was determined to do two things-

 - Make a career in the social impact sector

 - Experience mindful and responsible travel

-Thereupon, I took a big move in 2018.
-It challenged me to leave behind the comforts of Mumbai and move to Tilonia, a village in Rajasthan to do a fellowship in a rural school at my dream organization- The Barefoot College!
+Waiting for the right time to come never stood a chance in my mantra of life, so to chase both my dreams, I took a big move in 2018.
+I challenged myself and left the comforts of Mumbai and moved to Tilonia, a village in Rajasthan to do a Education fellowship in a rural school at my dream organization- The Barefoot College!